faithvoid/script.sakuraRewards/README.md

 sakuraRewards works in two parts, a **notification system**, and an **achievement browser**.
 Once you've logged into [xb.live](https://xb.live) at least once, and enabled and configured sakuraRewards in the Add-on Manager, sakuraRewards will automatically display every new achievement you receive on system startup as a toast notification, replicating the Xbox 360's achievement notification system.
 This means that you can spend a few hours grinding the leaderboards of your favourite game, hop back to the dashboard, and watch as the achievements come pouring in.
 The second stage of sakuraRewards is the achievement browser, which lets you browse your achievements in order of most recent to least recent, letting you view how many achievements you've unlocked in any given game, the amount of total points you've collected, and the exact time you unlocked your achievements, all from your Xbox, for the ultimate distraction-free gaming experience.
 No phones, no computers, just you, a 10-foot interface, and rewards for sweating it out on the battlefield.

 ## How to Install:
+- You must be running a modern version of XBMC4Xbox (4.0+) or XBMC4Gamers.
+XBMC-Emustation and similar derivatives are too old and not supported!
 - Download and unzip the latest release file
 - Log into "[xb.live](https://xb.live)" with your Insignia account at least once to enable playtime tracking
-- Copy "script.sakuraRewards" to "Q:/home/addons"
+- Copy "script.sakuraRewards" to "Q:/home/addons" in XBMC4Xbox 4.0, or "Q:/plugins/programs/" in XBMC4Gamers / XBMC4Xbox 3.6
 - In XBMC4Xbox/XBMC4Gamers, go into Settings -> Addon Manager, and enable sakuraRewards
 - Once enabled, select "Configure", then enter your Insignia gamertag
 - Restart your Xbox and watch as you unlock achievements automagically!
 Any time you boot into XBMC after unlocking an achievement, you'll get a notification for it!